hdntecnologiabr/template-hdnchakranext/README.md

 ## Features 🚀

+- NextJS: Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+No config needed.
 - React Context: Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 - Ease of Styling: Chakra UI contains a set of layout components like `Box` and